Gareth Evans (politician): Resources, energy, transport and communications, 1984–1988

 In the two major industry portfolios he held over the next five years, Evans was generally perceived as playing himself back into the government mainstream.
 As Minister for Resources and Energy from 1984 to 1987 he won industry support for his role in rescuing from possible collapse of the huge North West Shelf gas project, managing the Australian fallout from the crash in world oil prices in 1986, and seeking to strike a workable balance, between resource sector and competing interests, on uranium mining, the environment and Aboriginal land rights.

+In February 1987, shortly after his appointment as Manager of Government Business in the Senate, Evans caused controversy by making comments comparing a Senate debate to rape, stating "that if rape is inevitable, one might as well if not enjoy it, at least succumb with such grace as one can muster in the circumstances".
+His ALP colleague Susan Ryan asked him to withdraw the comment, but he refused to do so.
+The Canberra Rape Crisis Centre requested that Evans apologise and staged a protest in the public gallery of the Senate two days later.
+On the same day, Evans caused further controversy by comparing three female Liberal senators to a half-back line and stated that they were among "things [that] frighten me".
+In a personal explanation to the Senate he said his remarks were a throwaway line and that he "did not say, nor would I ever say, in jest or otherwise, that rape could ever be enjoyed".

 As Transport and Communications minister in 1987–88, he was involved in some controversy with the Australian Broadcasting Commission over funding guarantees and charter reform, but primarily concerned with issues at the heart of the government's micro-economic strategy: major airline deregulation, and the reform of government business enterprises in the telecommunications and other sectors, designed to corporatize their commercial practices, as a necessary prelude to the privatisation that later followed.